Note

 Add another notebook cell and insert this code.

-Close the Livy session with a third statement
+End the Livy session

 Add another notebook cell and insert this code.